The Comparative Literature Major

 Dear Comparative Literature Majors,

-As I write, we’re approaching the beginning of the pre-registration week for the spring.
-The start of pre-registration is staggered based on your class: ’24 begin registering at 8 AM on Monday Nov.
-13, ’25 on Nov.
-14, ’26 on Nov.
-15. Pre-registration closes on Dec.
-21, but you will have the opportunity to revisit your schedule during the add-drop period from January 8-23.
-In this letter you’ll find some information about the classes being offered this spring, as well as a few reminders about requirements for the Major.
+As I write, we’re gearing up for pre-registration week.
+The start of pre-registration is staggered based on your class: ’25 begin registering on Apr.
+15, ’26 on Apr.
+16, and ’27 on Apr.
+17. Pre-registration closes on May 17, but you will have the opportunity to revisit your schedule during the add-drop period at the beginning of the fall semester.
+In this letter you’ll find some information about the exciting changes to our core undergraduate offerings, a survey of the classes on offer for next fall, and a few reminders about requirements for the major.

-If you have any questions about your courses, I encourage you to sign up for a meeting with me at my office in HQ 331 (please only sign up for a 15-minute appointment to begin with, to make room for others).
+I ask that you check in with me at some point before or during pre-registration, either by sending your plans to me at samuel.hodgkin@yale.edu or by signing up for my office hours in HQ 331, using my usual Calendly link (please only sign up for a 15-minute appointment to begin with, to make room for others).
 Send me any specific questions by email in advance, and if possible, bring your up-to-date requirements worksheet (here are the worksheets: literature and comparative cultures; intensive language; translation; and film).

-As questions come up, you can also email me at samuel.hodgkin@yale.edu, or, to discuss any practical questions, our department administrator, Lisa Tomlin, at lisa.tomlin@yale.edu.
+As questions come up, you can also email me, or, to discuss any practical questions, our department registrar, Sabrina Whiteman, sabrina.whiteman@yale.edu.
 If you need to contact any member of the Comparative Literature department, you can find their email address or check their virtual office hours here.
 The default method of contact is to email faculty directly.

-For those looking for courses to fulfill period requirements in our department or in a languages-and-literatures department:
+For those looking for courses next fall that fulfill period requirements in our department or in a languages-and-literatures department:

 Let me also remind you that that any literature class, in any department (including English), is potentially eligible for general credit in the Comparative Literature Major, whether or not it carries an LITR number.
 To discuss whether a particular class qualifies, please contact me.

-I look forward to meeting with many of you soon.
-If you need assistance before or during the add-drop period please sign up for a meeting or email me at samuel.hodgkin@yale.edu.
+I look forward to discussing course registration with all of you soon (if we haven’t talked already).
+If you need assistance during the pre-registration period please sign up for a meeting or email me at samuel.hodgkin@yale.edu.

 Samuel Hodgkin